High-performance computing facility with Los Alamos National Laboratory

 • A facility for federal, classified research.

-• A separate facility for non-classified research, which will be used by U-M faculty, staff and students, with potential opportunities for use by other universities.
+• A smaller, adjacent academic facility for non-classified research, which will be used by U-M faculty, staff and students, with potential opportunities for use by other universities.

 What is “high-performance computing” and how is it used?